lab64makerspace/intro2PCBdesign/Overview & Details/Audioboard/Audioboard_Activity/README.md

 Select "Tools - Assign Footprints"

 Note that there are a couple of symbols that don't have footprints yet (J5/6/7 are blank!).
-Unfortunately there are no native Kicad footprints for Phoenix contacts so we will make our own.
-It's very common to find parts that you want to put on your PCB but most parts don't have premade footprints so you'll get really good at reading datasheets.
-We already made the 4-pin version for you but keep reading to learn how to make the 2-pin version.
+J5/6/7 correspond to Phoenix contacts, but unfortunately there are no native Kicad footprints for Phoenix contacts, so we will make our own.
+It's very common to find parts that you want to put on your PCB but that don't come with a premade footprint.
+This means you'll have to make your own by reading the part's datasheet.
+We already made the 4-pin version of the Phoenix contact for you but keep reading to learn how to make the 2-pin version.

 <img width="400" src="../../Audioboard/Images/datasheet.jpg">